 This two piece hybrid bat is an upgrade from the 2014 Vertex.
 It’s a great bat brand from a great company (which is now Wilson Sporting Goods).
 The price point is more in the wheel house of parents pulling the trigger for a serious player, but one where baseball has yet to take over his life.
 As well, for a bat that may only be used for a season before your player gets too big, it makes a lot of sense.
 Check pricing here before buying elsewhere.

 Another great option in this space is the Rawlings Velo.
 (Full review here).
 Those looking for the lightest swing possible should like the VELO’s unique design as a one piece alloy with oversized composite end cap.
 Best pricing for the VELO usually found with a search like this.

 Less Than 20 Games

 One highly recommendable option in the ‘less than 20 game’ space is the 2015 Louisville Slugger 515 Omaha.
 (Full review here).
 This is a solid bat with a moderate swing weight in a one-piece aluminum.
 Great design and great reviews across the board on a well priced bat.
 The 515 Omaha comes in a 2 1/4, 2 5/8 and 2 3/4.
 Remember, get the biggest barrel your league will allow.
 Check pricing here.

 Another legitimate option in the less than 20 game space is DeMarini’s NVS Vexxum.
 (Full review here).
-For a two piece bat you will not find a better value on the market and 10 year olds who hate hand sting will find a good home with this hybrid bat.
-The Vexxum will generally be on the higher price side of this category but it’s hard to not recommend considering it’s great pedigree and user reviews.
+For a two piece bat, you will not find a better value on the market, and 10 year olds who hate hand sting will make a good home for this hybrid bat.
+The Vexxum will generally be on the higher price side of this category, but it’s hard to not recommend considering its great pedigree and user reviews.
 Check pricing here before you buy elsewhere.